 Like his father, Symes served as a warden of Trinity House and as a member of the managing committee of the Quebec Exchange (1860).
 He was a member of the Board of Trade and his business partner, Young, served as chairman of the Board of Arbitrators (1851).
-Symes was also an active participant in the social, cultural, and religious activities of Quebec’s English speaking community.
+Symes was also an active participant in the social, cultural, and religious activities of Quebec’s English-speaking community.
 He was a founding director of the Stadacona Club (1861) and a member of the St George’s Society (1848).
-Symes loved horses and was president of the Quebec Turf Club (1844) and vice-president of the Quebec Races (1847) which were held every August at Ancienne-Lorette.
+Symes loved horses and was president of the Quebec Turf Club (1844) and vice-president of the Quebec Races (1847), which were held every August at Ancienne-Lorette.
 He was also a keen participant in the Quebec Tandem Club.
 During the winter members gathered once a week at Place d’Armes to ride through the city and out to Sainte-Foy, Charlesbourg, or Montmorency.
 One Quebec City resident dismissed these Sunday excursions by members of the city’s élite as “a dull routine of driving up one street and down another, overturning pigs and frightening old ladies out of their propriety.”
-Symes’ brother Robert was also active in Quebec’s social life.
-A member of the Quebec Horticultural Society and paymaster of the 6th battalion of the Quebec City militia, he was a lifelong supporter of the Literary and Historical Society of Quebec, a founding member of the Quebec Temperance Hall Association, and the first treasurer of the St George’s Society, founded in 1835 to give financial assistance to English and Welsh immigrants and to help them “venerate the land of their forefathers.”

-Little is known of the family life of George Burns Symes.
-For many years he lived in a fashionable house on Mont-Carmel St in the upper town.
+George Burns Symes lived for most of his life in a fashionable house on Rue Mont-Carmel in the upper town.
 He retired from business in 1862 and after a short illness died in Montreal of “inflammation.”
 His body was brought to Quebec City by the Grand Trunk Railway.
 Obituaries referred to Symes as “the Merchant Prince” and speculated that his estate had a value of $500,000.
-His funeral service was held on 15 June 1863 in the Anglican cathedral and his pallbearers included Justice René-Édouard Caron*, Louis Panet*, James Bell Forsyth, and William Price.
+His funeral service was held on 15 June 1863 in the Anglican cathedral, and his pallbearers included Justice René-Édouard Caron*, Louis Panet, James Bell Forsyth, and William Price.
 His remains lie in Quebec City’s Mount Hermon Cemetery.

 Cite This Article